cozy/cozy-client-js/docs/README.md

 `cozy.query(indexReference, query)` find documents using an index.

+It returns a promise with a list of documents matching the query.
+Results will be returned in order according to the index.

 - `query` is an object with the following fields:
   * `selector`: a mango selector
   * `limit`: maximum number of results
   * `skip`: ignore the first x results (pagination)

-Results will be returned in order according to the index.

-**Warning** Complex mango queries are not, and may never be compatible with **v2**
+**Warning**: complex mango queries are not, and may never be compatible with **v2**

 ```javascript
 results = await cozy.query(booksByYearRef, {